Skip to content

 Every day an estimated 2,000 garbage trucks full of plastic are dumped into the world's oceans, rivers, and lakes.
 Plastic entering the environment can alter habitats, harm already threatened species and cause a wide range of impacts to society, the economy and human health by disrupting the livelihoods and wellbeing of millions of people.

 Tackling plastic pollution requires international collaboration to limit the continued release of plastics into the ocean while dealing with those already within the environment.
-In May 2020, the UN Environmental Assembly made history when they agreed to develop a legally binding agreement to end plastic pollution.
-International negotiations are currently underway to shape and define the treaty, with the first draft released on Monday September 4.
+In March 2022, the UN Environmental Assembly made history when they agreed to develop a legally binding agreement to end plastic pollution.
+International negotiations are currently underway to shape and define the treaty, with the revised zero draft released in December 2023.
 The UN Sustainable Development Goals (SDGs), specifically Goal 14, also recognise the need to reduce plastics within the marine environment.

 Sustainable Development Goals (SDGs)